olvlvl / composer-attribute-collector

 composer require olvlvl/composer-attribute-collector

-You can require the attributes file using require_once 'vendor/attributes.php';
+You can require the "attributes" file using require_once 'vendor/attributes.php';

 but you might

-prefer using Composer's autoloading feature:
+prefer to use Composer's autoloading feature:

 { "autoloading": { "files": [ "vendor/attributes.php" ] } }